 You can save/load the preferences by using the applicable buttons.
+The save button includes a scroll down menu to export all settings as an .ini file.

 From the General Preferences, you will be able to choose between large or small toolbar icons.